Joel is a journalist and researcher with a background in developmental and behavioral psychology, as well as cognitive development.

 Since there is no direct evidence for the resurrection of Jesus or the existence of God, Jim is able to form a very robust circumstantial case using the same abductive reasoning that cold case homicide detectives use to convict criminals.

 In his first book, Cold Case Christianity, Jim showed through the eyewitness accounts of the Gospels, as well as other contemporary sources from the first century, that the resurrection of Christ was all but a historical certainty.
 In his second book, God’s Crime Scene, he used abductive reasoning to show the existence of God.

 In Forensic Faith, Jim defends the use of Christian Apologetics – the act of using facts to show the truth of Christianity – as essential in today’s world.

 Jim posits that the reason so many young people are leaving Christianity is that the Church has failed to answer their questions.
 In a world wherein science and culture have been weaponized as tools to attack Christianity, the Church has been wholly unprepared to defend itself.
 Falling back on pleas to “just believe”, arguments for the truth of Christianity have seemed particularly weak.

 Forensic Faith shows that this need not be the case.
-A church which is well informed of scholarship, philosophy, science and logical reasoning can show young people that there are concrete reasons why Christianity is true, and supports itself as the correct way in which to view the world.
+A church that is well informed in scholarship, philosophy, science, and logical reasoning can show young people that there are concrete reasons why Christianity is true and supports itself as the correct way in which to view the world.